bob123456678/TrainControl/Readme.md

         - Fixed bug where captured route commands might be duplicated
         - Fixed minor UI alignment issues
         - Fixed bug where emergency stop commands would not work in routes
+        - Fixed alignment issue in semi-autonomy UI when locomotives were inactive (from v2.3.0)

 * v2.3.3 [12/17/2024]
     - When editing function icons, added a button to copy icons from an existing locomotive